Sluchainost/Quick-Start-in-FastAPI-Python/README.md

 This section describes the purpose of key configuration files used in this project to ensure consistency, automation, and a streamlined development process.

-### `requirements.txt`

-* **Purpose:** The standard file for specifying Python project dependencies.
-* **How it works:** Contains a list of Python packages required to run the project, with the option to specify their versions.
-The `pip` package manager uses this file to install all required libraries with the command `pip install -r requirements.txt`.
-* **Benefit:** Ensures that all developers and environments (local, testing, production) use the same dependency versions, preventing compatibility issues.

 ### `pyproject.toml`

 * **Purpose:** The modern standard file for configuring Python projects, introduced in PEP 518.
 * **How it works:** Used to define project metadata, build dependencies (e.g., for `setuptools`, `poetry`, `pdm`), and can also contain configurations for various development tools (e.g., `black`, `isort`, `pytest`, `mypy`, `ruff`).
 * **Benefit:** Centralizes project and tool configuration, replacing multiple individual configuration files (e.g., `setup.py`, `MANIFEST.IN`, `.isort.cfg`).
 Provides a more declarative and standardized way to manage the project.
   * *Note: If `pyproject.toml` is used for dependency management (e.g., with Poetry or PDM), it can replace `requirements.txt`.*

-### `.pylintrc`

-* **Purpose:** Configuration file for Pylint, a static code analyzer for Python.
-* **How it works:** Allows detailed customization of the rules and checks Pylint applies to the code.
-You can disable specific warnings, set naming standards, define maximum line length, specify ignored files, etc.
-* **Benefit:** Helps maintain high code quality, adhere to coding standards (e.g., PEP 8), and detect potential errors or "code smells."

 ### `.gitignore`